vulcanize/stack-orchestrator/README.md

 The docker-compose files found in `docker/local` and `docker/latest` are meant to be stand-alone files.
 You can pass in as many files as you want to the `[wrapper.sh](<http://wrapper.sh>)` script.
 A few notes on this:

-- This allows you to build as many services as you want, and mix and match `local` and `latest` services.
+- This lets you build as many services as you want and mix and match `local` and `latest` services.
 - Be careful that you don’t spin up the `local` and `latest` service at the same time.
   - For example, if you attempt to build pass `docker/local/docker-compose-db.yml` and `docker/latest/docker-compose-db.yml` at the same time you will run into an error.
-They both try to expose the same ports and they share the same service name.
+They both try to expose the same ports and share the same service name.

 ## Building Locally